-Isabel Haase works as a Junior Researcher at Ecologic Institute Berlin.
+Isabel Haase works as a Junior Researcher at Ecologic Institute, Berlin.
 She focuses on EU climate and energy policy and is particularly dedicated to quantitative and indicator-based policy evaluations.
 Isabel assesses mitigation projects carried out under the German National Climate Initiative (NKI) and develops an indicator-based system to evaluate the progress towards the target of reaching climate neutrality by 2050.
 Recently, analysed how revenue streams from ETS auctioning are used in Member States in the European Union.
 She is a native German speaker, fluent in English and Spanish and has good knowledge of Portuguese.

 Before joining Ecologic Institute, Isabel Haase worked in several institutions in the field of environmental policy, including Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Germanwatch, and the NewClimate Institute.
 Additionally, her interest in foreign policy brought her to the German Embassy in Santo Domingo (Dominican Republic).